-Taves Family Farm and Applebarn also has an Easter-themed drive-thru event in 2021.
-Tickets can be purchased online for April 2nd, 3rd or 4th between 10 am and 4:45 pm.
-The tour allows folks to see various farm animals and decorations.
-Visitors are also encouraged to decorate their vehicles for a chance to win a prize.
+Taves Family Farm and Applebarn also had an Easter-themed drive-thru event in 2021.
+Tickets could be purchased online for April 2nd, 3rd or 4th between 10 am and 4:45 pm.
+The tour allowed folks to see various farm animals and decorations.
+Visitors were also encouraged to decorate their vehicles for a chance to win a prize.

-The base cost per vehicle is $12, but at least one other ticket must also be purchased for about $20.
-The extra tickets are for whoever in the car wants to receive age-appropriate snacks and goodies.
+The base cost per vehicle was $12, but at least one other ticket also had to be purchased for about $20.
+The extra tickets were for whoever in the car wanted to receive age-appropriate snacks and goodies.